rgellison/engine/README.md

 # engine

-1. Before running the application ensure you have node.js installed on your device (you may need to reboot after this step)
+1. Before running the application ensure you have node.js and MongoDB installed on your device Please use the following links to complete this www.mongodb/try/download/community www.nodejs.org/es/
 2. We also need to check your host file can accpet the host connection
    a.
 Open the start menu
    b.
 Type Notepad.exe and press enter